NkemdiAnyiam/webchalk-animate/README.md

 An **"animation sequence"** is a number of animations that occur one after another in a particular order.
 In Webimator, animation clips can be placed into sequences, which are their _own_ fully-fledged playback structures.

-To create an animation sequence, use <!-- MD-S id="usage__create-sequence" code-type="inline-code" -->`webimator.newSequence()`<!-- MD-E id="usage__create-sequence" -->.
+To create an animation sequence, use <!-- MD-S id="usage__create-sequence" code-type="inline-code" MD-G -->`webimator.newSequence()`<!-- MD-E -->.
 Without any arguments, the method just creates an empty sequence without any animation clips.
-You can add clips to the sequence upon its creation by passing a list of clips as arguments, or you can use <!-- MD-S id="usage__add-clips" code-type="inline-code" -->`AnimSequence.prototype.addClips()`<!-- MD-E id="usage__add-clips" -->:
+You can add clips to the sequence upon its creation by passing a list of clips as arguments, or you can use <!-- MD-S id="usage__add-clips" code-type="inline-code" MD-G -->`AnimSequence.prototype.addClips()`<!-- MD-E -->:

 <!-- MD-S id="usage__create-sequence-clips" code-type="ts" -->
 ```ts
 // get clip factory functions